A must-see for World War II history enthusiasts!

 The five-year occupation came to an end on 09 May 1945 – Liberation Day, an event still celebrated in the Channel Islands with an annual Bank Holiday.

-Explore the residents’ stories, from evacuation to liberation, with visits to the Jersey War Tunnels, Jersey Maritime Museum and the Occupation Tapestry, Guernsey’s La Valette Underground Military Museum or German Naval Signals HQ, or explore with coastal rambles between forts, towers and bunkers.
+Explore the residents’ stories from evacuation to liberation, with visits to the Jersey War Tunnels, Jersey Maritime Museum and the Occupation Tapestry or Guernsey’s La Vallette Underground Military Museum or German Naval Signals HQ.
+Embark on a Liberation coach tour of Guernsey or explore at your own pace with coastal rambles between forts, towers and bunkers.